IVF Math

 On average, to achieve live birth for each patient we need to have 2-3 blastocysts with a normal number of chromosomes.

-How many IVF cycles do we need to find one blastocyst with a normal number of chromosomes?
+How many IVF cycles do we need to find one blastocyst with a normal set of chromosomes?

 The number of IVF cycles depends on two main parameters: